snowflakedb/snowflake-s3compat-api-test-suite/Readme.md

    The dependency spf4j-ui used in this repo has a fork build, GitHub Package requires authorized access for it.
 See [GitHub Maven registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).

-   Add below block to your ~/.m2/settings.xml file, A read-only token is sufficient.
+   Add below block to your ~/.m2/settings.xml file, A scoped "read:packages" token is sufficient.

 ```
 <server>